upenn-dag/dag-framework/README.md

 Requirements
 ------------

-The DAG Components are only supported on 5.4.0 and up.
-In addition, all requirements of Symfony 2.8 and up are also requred if you wish to use the available bundles.
+The DAG Components are only supported on PHP 5.4.0 and up.
+In addition, all requirements of Symfony 2.8 and up are also required if you wish to use the available bundles.

 Installation
 ------------